-Determination of ECL on cash and cash equivalents and other assets

-For receivables, the group applies a simplified approach in calculating ECLs.
-Therefore, the group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
-The group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+Determination of expected credit losses (ECL) on bank balances and cash and receivables and other assets For receivables, the Group applies a simplified approach in calculating ECLs.
+Therefore, the Group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
+The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.

-The group considers a financial asset in default when contractual payments are 365 days past due.
-However, in certain cases, the group may also consider a financial asset to be in default when internal or external information indicates that the group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the group.
+The Group considers a financial asset in default when contractual payments are 365 days past due.
+However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

-The group does not determine ECLs on cash and cash equivalents as these are considered to be of low risk and the group does not expect to incur any credit losses on these instruments.
+The Group does not determine ECLs on bank balances and cash as these are considered to be of low risk and the Group does not expect to incur any credit losses on these instruments.